profanum429/v800_downloader/README.md

 I couldn't of done this program without the <a href="https://www.github.com/pcolby/bipolar">Bipolar</a> project as it does the hard work of converting the data into actual files.
 All of my modifications are available at https://www.github.com/profanum429/v800_downloader, under the src/bipolar directory.

+License:
+All V800 Downloader files are licensed GPL3.
+The Bipolar files under src/bipolar are licensed GPL3 per the original source.